nplrkn/alsoran/documentation/backlog.md

 # NEXT UP

 ## O-RAN O-DU interop
-- Run render.py and fix to produce an IE encode / decode in the match statement for choice extension single container
--  Error { msg: "5 Padding bits at Offset 1163 not all '0'.", context: ["QosInformationExtIEs", "QosInformation", "DrbsToBeSetupItem", "DrbsToBeSetupList", "UeContextSetupRequest", "InitiatingMessage", "F1apPdu"] }', /home/npl/projects/alsoran/mocks/src/mock.rs:174:46
 - CUtoDURRCInformation doesn't show up correctly in wireshark so is probably malformed
 - Supply DRBs-to-be-Setup-List on UeContextSetupRequest
 -  In ASN.1 generator, transformer, an ie field should be made to look like a sequence field, and 'ie_container_sequence' should be removed